astronomer/astro-docs/ac/next/04_deploy-dags.md

 - Installed Airflow via the Astronomer Core Python wheel according to [Install Apache Airflow on a Virtual Machine].
 - Host your DAGs in a Git repository.
-- Have a system user named `airflow`.
-- Have [incron](https://github.com/sschober/kqwait) installed on all machines running Airflow.
+- Have [incron](https://github.com/ar-/incron) installed on all machines running Airflow.
 - Are using a Debian-based OS.

 For each of your machines running Airflow: